 Apart from the pandemic raging around us, new threats came in the form of police brutality.
 It felt good to see the uprising, the movement that began all over the world against this injustice.
 This ongoing battle has made me understand that only when you speak up and demand freedom will you be paid any attention.
 If you keep bearing the pains of injustice in silence, hoping in silence for change, praying in silence, nothing will come of it.

 The crimes against women also shook me.
 It is sad that as a female, living in this world means I have to constantly fight for my survival.
 I have to fight the unjust government, fight the philosophy that there should be limits to my thoughts and deeds, I have to fight the people around me for my right to freely live.
 It is sad, indeed but I’m glad we didn’t stay quiet, instead we showed our strength to those who doubted us in the first place.

 I have learned so much from this whirlwind roller coaster ride called 2020 but the one thing I have inscribed in my heart is to live, not just exist.
 Focus on what’s important while enjoying life as much as possible.
 Don’t put off your aspirations and dreams.
 Start as soon as possible because the end will come and when it does, you don’t want to leave behind a load of ‘what-ifs’ and ‘shouldas’.

 When I welcomed the new year, I was a 22-year old medical student enthusiastic to continue her fourth year.
-Nevertheless, I will be leaving this year, a 23-year old medical student still in her fourth year but with a new look in her eyes and a mantra in her head pushing her towards a bigger goal because this battle called life has to count for something for herself, for her family and for her country.
+Nevertheless, I will be leaving this year, a 23-year old medical student still in her fourth year but with a new look in her eyes and a mantra in her lips pushing her towards a bigger goal because this battle called life has to count for something for her, for her family and for her country.